• Winsome Conviction: Disagreeing Without Dividing the Church, By Tim Muehlhoff and Richard Langer

 Foreword by Walter Brueggemann

 The emerging generation is opting out of the church in large numbers.
-They're embarrassed at how the church is portrayed and dismayed at their options for participation.
-What's the point of the church anyway?
-With practical, actionable steps, Tim Soerens offers a vision of the church grounded in a grassroots movement of ordinary people living out the church in their everyday lives.
+They're embarrassed at how the church is portrayed in the media and dismayed at what appears to be their options for participation.
+Is church really necessary anymore in our day?
+Is it even possible?

 • The Beautiful Community: Unity, Diversity, and the Church at Its Best, By Irwyn L. Ince Jr.